-The Discover it® Balance Transfer is great card, offering a cash back bonus program as well as a zero percent APR on purchases for 6 months and on balance transfers for 18 months.
-The balance transfer fee is 3%.
+The Discover it® Balance Transfer is great card, offering a cash back bonus program as well as 0% intro APR on purchases for 6 months and on balance transfers for 18 months.
+The balance transfer fee is 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
 (These terms are fairly typical of most offers.)
 The ongoing APR for purchases and balance transfers after the introductory period expires is 14.24% - 25.24% Variable depending on creditworthiness.

-This card also has a great cash back program, which gives 1% cash back on all purchases and 5% cash back in rotating categories (up to the quarterly maximum each time you activate).
+This card also has a great cash back program, which gives 1% cash back on all purchases and 5% cash back in rotating categories (up to the quarterly maximum, 1% after that, each time you activate).